cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Generator method to iterate over all events (actions, rewards, messages) as they are received.
 This will block and wait for an event.
 When this generator exits, the callback function (registered with `register_actor`) should return to end the trial cleanly.
-The generator will exit for various reasons indicating the end of the trial, a loss of communication with the orchestrator, of if the generator is sent "False".
+The generator will exit for various reasons indicating the end of the trial, a loss of communication with the orchestrator, or if the generator is sent "False".

 Parameters: None